paul1278/network-editor/README.md

-# Network-Editor
+# Network-Editor: PInterceptor
 > **This product is for educational purposes only!
 You are not allowed to use it for anything illegal or something, you don't have permissions for.**

 This tool will allow you to modify network traffic as a Man-in-the-middle.
-You can define `filter`, which must match packets and will trigger `actions`.
+You can define a `filter`, which matches packets against your conditions and will trigger `actions`.
 Those will modify the packets.

 It is pretty simple to use - as long you can write some simple `python`-code.